William Kerr, 6th Marquess of Lothian: Life

-Kerr was born on 4 October 1763, the son of Lord Newbattle.
+Kerr was born on 4 October 1763, the son of the then Lord Newbattle and Elizabeth Fortescue.
 When he was five he was the subject of several pictures with his sister, executed by Valentine Green as mezzotints for publication.

 He was educated at the University of Edinburgh.
 In 1786 he was elected a Fellow of the Royal Society of Edinburgh; his proposers were Dugald Stewart, James Hutton and John Robison.

 He was Lord Lieutenant of Roxburghshire from 1812 and of Midlothian from 1819.
 He served as Colonel of the Edinburgh Militia from 25 March 1811 until his death.

 He was created a Knight of the Thistle in 1820 and Baron of Kersheugh in 1821.

 He lived in the family home of Monteviot House near Jedburgh.

 Kerr died in Richmond, Surrey, on 27 April 1824.

 Family

-He married, firstly, Lady Harriet Hobart, a younger daughter of John Hobart, 2nd Earl of Buckinghamshire (and the divorced wife of Armar Lowry-Corry, 1st Earl Belmore), on 14 April 1793.
+He married, firstly, Lady Harriet Hobart, a daughter of John Hobart, 2nd Earl of Buckinghamshire (and the divorced wife of Armar Lowry-Corry, 1st Earl Belmore), on 14 April 1793.
 They had four children: